 There are many different styles of kitchen sinks available in the market today.
-Each one of them is unique in its way, for instance, the material in which it is made of, the manner in which it has been designed, etc. Below is a brief discussion of some of the favorite variety found today:
+Each one of them is unique in its way, for instance, the material in which it is made of, the manner in which it has been designed, etc. Below is a brief discussion of some of the favorite variety found today.
+Table of contents:

 1) Top Mount Sink